 - At the request of the Bishop, the Tribunal gathers information and documentation for petitions for laicization from priests no longer active in ministry.
 The petitions are then presented to the Congregation for Divine Worship and the Discipline of the Sacraments in Rome.

 - The Tribunal also serves as the canonical consultant to the diocese on matters pertaining to the Sacraments of the Church and the application of Canon Law.

-- The Tribunal is also charged with the administration of all bequests made to diocesan entities in the form of estates and trusts, and any securities donations and gifts in accordance with diocesan policy and procedures.
+- The Tribunal is also assigned with the administration of all bequests made to the diocese and any diocesan entities in the form of estates and trusts in accordance with diocesan policy and procedures.